lilygeorgescu/AED/README.md

 ### This repo contains:
  - the form that must be filled in order to obtain our source code.
- - the track annotations for the ShanghaiTech Campus dataset under the CC BY-NC-ND 4.0 license (use the tracks to compute the new RBDC and TBDC metrics introduced in "Ramachandra Bharathkumar, Jones Michael, Street Scene: A new dataset and evaluation protocol for video anomaly detection, WACV 2020").
+ - the track annotations for the ShanghaiTech Campus dataset, released under the CC BY-NC-ND 4.0 license (use the tracks to compute the new RBDC and TBDC metrics introduced in "Ramachandra Bharathkumar, Jones Michael, Street Scene: A new dataset and evaluation protocol for video anomaly detection, WACV 2020").
- - the region and track annotations for the Subway dataset under the CC BY-NC-ND 4.0 license (use these to compute the pixel level AUC and the new RBDC and TBDC metrics introduced in "Ramachandra Bharathkumar, Jones Michael.
+ - the region and track annotations for the Subway dataset, released under the CC BY-NC-ND 4.0 license (use these to compute the pixel level AUC and the new RBDC and TBDC metrics introduced in "Ramachandra Bharathkumar, Jones Michael.
 Street Scene: A new dataset and evaluation protocol for video anomaly detection.
 WACV, 2020").
  - annotated videos obtained using our abnormal event detection method.
- - the unofficial evaluation code for the new RBDC and TBDC metrics under the CC BY-NC-ND 4.0 license.
+ - the unofficial evaluation code for the new RBDC and TBDC metrics, released under the CC BY-NC-ND 4.0 license.

 ### Short Abstract
 Our framework is composed of an object detector, a set of appearance and motion auto-encoders, and a set of classifiers.